Adaptations of Sherlock Holmes: Comic books

 Despite the character's near-ubiquitous presence in other media and household recognition, in comic books Sherlock Holmes has been limited to the occasional miniseries or guest appearance.
 Sherlock Holmes cover artist Walt Simonson has speculated that this may be because the period setting is so difficult to draw.

-DC Comics' Sherlock Holmes one-shot (cover-dated September–October 1975) adapts "The Final Problem" and "The Adventure of the Empty House".
-The one-shot's creative team of Dennis O'Neil (writer) and E. R. Cruz (artist) had coincidentally just come off of adapting another pulp crimefighter for DC, The Shadow.
-O'Neil and Cruz would each shortly take an additional turn at the character: The Joker #6, written by O'Neil, pitted Holmes (actually an actor suffering a head injury) against the title character, and the 50th anniversary issue of Detective Comics, drawn by Cruz, additionally commemorated the 100th anniversary of Sherlock Holmes.

 SelfMadeHero published "Hound of the Baskervilles", adapted by Ian Edginton and illustrated by Ian Culbard, in May 2009.

 In The League of Extraordinary Gentlemen, Holmes appears in a flashback sequence depicting the climactic scene of "The Final Problem" and is still believed by the public to be deceased, although it is revealed in the second volume that Mina later meets with him.

 In the 1990s, Caliber Comics issued a four-part Sherlock Holmes Reader which features quotes from Holmes, a map of 221-B Baker Street, and canon story adaptations as well as individual stories such as Dr. Jekyll and Mr. Holmes and The Sussex Vampire.

 2009 brought the Black House Comics series The Dark Detective: Sherlock Holmes.
 The series is written by Christopher Sequeira with covers by Academy Award winning artist Dave Elsey.

 In 2010, Boom!
 Studios published a four-part series entitled Muppet Sherlock Holmes which featured Gonzo as Holmes, Fozzie Bear as Dr. Watson, and Kermit the Frog as Inspector Lestrade.

 In 2013, New Paradigm Studios began publishing a monthly, ongoing series entitled Watson and Holmes.
-The series re-imagines Sherlock Holmes and Dr. Watson as living in the 21st Century and living in Harlem.
+The series re-imagines Sherlock Holmes and Dr. Watson as living in the 21st century and living in Harlem.

 The BBC series Sherlock (see: Television series in this article) has a manga adaptation published in Japan by Kadokawa Shoten.
 The English translation of this series is being released by Titan Comics in the UK and US.

+There is also a loosely adapted manga adaptation titled Moriarty the Patriot that follows William Moriarty as the hero and protagonist.

+In 2024, IDW Publishing announced Godzilla's Monsterpiece Theater, a three-part miniseries where Sherlock Homes will team up with Great Gatsby, Dracula and the Time Traveller from H.G.
+Wells' The Time Machine to battle the Godzilla.

+DC Comics

+DC Comics' Sherlock Holmes one-shot (cover-dated September–October 1975) adapts "The Final Problem" and "The Adventure of the Empty House".
+The one-shot's creative team of Dennis O'Neil (writer) and E. R. Cruz (artist) had coincidentally just come off of adapting another pulp crimefighter for DC, The Shadow.

+O'Neil and Cruz would each shortly take an additional turn at the character: The Joker #6, written by O'Neil, pitted Holmes (actually an actor suffering a head injury) against the title character, and the 50th anniversary issue of Detective Comics, drawn by Cruz, additionally commemorated the 100th anniversary of Sherlock Holmes, featuring an elderly Holmes meet Batman.